OWASP/owasp-mastg/techniques/android/MASTG-TECH-0005.md

 adb install ./myRepackagedApp.apk
 ```

-## Installing to a specific profile
+## Installing to a Specific Profile

 To install an APK into a specific profile, the APK first has to be pushed to the device, as it is not possible to do this directly using `adb install`.
 Note that pushing to `/sdcard/` may result in permission issues, so use `/data/local/tmp` to be sure.
 After pushing the APK to the device, it can be installed using `pm install` with the `--user XX` option: